-Jampa Ling Northern Ireland was established in 1993 by Ven.
-Panchen Ötrul Rinpoche, a senior and respected Tibetan Buddhist scholar, to promote and facilitate the practice of Tibetan Buddhism according to the Gelugpa School.
+Jampa Ling Northern Ireland was established in 1993 by Venerable Panchen Ötrul Rinpoche, a senior and respected Tibetan Buddhist scholar, to promote and facilitate the practice of Tibetan Buddhism according to the Gelugpa School.
 Ven.
-Rinpoche first came to the west at the request of His Holiness the Dalai Lama to engage in dialogue with Christian monks.
-The Tibetan words ‘Jampa’ and ‘Ling’ together mean ‘place of loving kindness’.
+Rinpoche first came to the West at the request of His Holiness the Dalai Lama to engage in dialogue with Christian monks.
+The Tibetan words ‘Jampa’ and ‘Ling’ together mean ‘Place of Loving-Kindness’.

 We are committed to providing relief to Tibetans (in Tibet and in exile) and Mongolians, who are suffering from the effects of poverty, sickness or violence.
 We fundraise on an ongoing basis for designated projects, including the sponsorship of individuals in need, the provision of hot meals for street children, the provision of medical supplies, delivery of clean water, and skills training projects to promote self-sufficiency.